 However, nests may be abandoned for many reasons; because one of the pair dies, there is a predator, another species takes over the box, or the bluebirds like it elsewhere.

-Soon after the nest is finished, the female will begin laying one pale blue egg a day in the morning over the duration of about a week.
+Soon after the nest is finished, the female will begin laying one pale blue-white egg a day in the morning over the duration of about a week.
 After ALL of the eggs have been laid (usually 4-6), she then begins to incubate them for 13-14 days, taking breaks to go feed.
 During the week while the female bluebird is egg laying she spends very little time at the nestbox, so if you see eggs and no female around at this time do not conclude the nest is abandoned.

 Once the young hatch, the female will brood them for about a week until they develop their feathers.
 Both parents feed them and remove the white fecal sacs to keep the nest clean.
 After about 19-24 days, the spotted young leave the nest and fly to nearby trees.
 The fledglings will be fed for a few weeks by the parents until they can catch food on their own.
-Western Bluebirds usually have one to two broods during each breeding season from late March to the beginning of August.
+Western Bluebirds usually have two broods (occasionally three) during each breeding season from late March to the beginning of August.
 (Western Bluebird video depicting the nesting cycle.)

 At the beginning of breeding season, bluebirds sometimes territorially strike at their own reflection in windows or car mirrors.
 They are attempting to defend their territory from a perceived rival bluebird.
 And since the "intruding" bluebird does not go away, the aggressive behavior continues to be stimulated.
 The best way to stop the behavior is to cover the window or mirror.
 Bird netting or shade cloth can temporarily be placed over outside windows, and socks can be placed over side-mirrors on parked cars.
 The behavior usually abates once the nest is well underway.